 Picture the breakfast of your dreams.
 A plate of fluffy French toast – crisp around the edges– topped with vanilla ice-cream and dusted with cinnamon beneath a cascade of maple syrup.
 This is It’d Be Rude Not To territory.

 Pouring dark brown with a generous caramel head, this imperial milk stout unfolds in pastry flavours with every sip.
-Packed with loads of lactose, maple syrup, vanilla beans and cinnamon, the beer’s unquestionable sweetness is matched by a toasty malt backbone and balanced with Galaxy hops.
+Packed with a tonne of lactose, a tonne of maple syrup, 10 kilograms of vanilla beans and five kilograms of cinnamon, the beer’s unquestionable sweetness is matched by a toasty malt backbone and balanced with Galaxy hops.

 Creamy, velvety, It’d Be Rude Not To simply begs for a #cheatday.